Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 A diamond’s brilliance is a measure of how it collects and returns white light, so any shade of yellow has the potential to diminish this quality.

-Another downside is fancy shapes may show more yellow than round brilliants.
+Another reason you might not choose a near colorless diamond is fancy shapes often show more yellow than round brilliants.

 Fancy shapes are any cut other than round, such as:

 The ones that don’t hide color as well are step-cut diamonds.
-Their facets are larger and arranged like steps.
+Their facets are larger and arranged like steps and generally exhibit a warm glow instead of flashes of light.

 For example, check out this Asscher cut with an I color grade.